TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 </div>

-These methods use the `this` keyword to refer to the object they get called from (`lightbulb`).
-The `this` keyword can be used to read and assign properties of an object in exactly the same way you would for any other variable that points to an object.
+These methods use the `this` keyword to refer to the object they get called from (`car`).
+The `this` keyword can be used to read and assign properties of an object in exactly the same way you would for any other variable that points to an object, and we use methods just the same as we might use a function - creating reusable code under an intuitive name.
+Much nicer than manually writing the logic out each and every time we want to do some of those things.

 #### Objects for more abstract concepts